The discontinuous Galerkin method for the Oseen eigenvalue problem: Numerical Experiments

 \subsubsection{A 2D square domain}

-~~~~ Let us begin with the two-dimensional square domain: $(-1,1)^{2}$ with $\beta(x,y)=(1,0)^{t}$ and $\mu=1$.\\ Since the exact eigenvalues of the problem on the unit square are unknown, in order to investigate the convergence behavior of the eigenvalues on uniform meshes , we use the following formula

-to compute the approximate convergence order.\\ Tables \ref{tab-1}-\ref{tab-2} depict the convergence history for the first four computed eigenvalues.
-In all cases presented, the convergence order of the approximate eigenvalues tends to be $h^{2k}$ for $\mathbb{P}_{k}-\mathbb{P}_{k-1}(k=2,3)$ elements.
-This indicates that the eigenfunctions are sufficiently smooth on the square domain.\\
+Let us begin with the two-dimensional square domain $\Omega=(-1,1)^{2}$.
+We take $\boldsymbol{\beta}(x,y)=(1,0)^{t}$ and $\widehat{\gamma}=10$.\\ Table \ref{tab-1} depict the convergence history on uniform meshes for the first four computed eigenvalues.
+In all cases presented, the convergence order of the approximate eigenvalues tends to be $h^{2k}$ for $P_{k}-P_{k-1}(k=2,3)$ elements.
+This indicates that the eigenfunctions are sufficiently smooth on the square domain.